SaraSanSan/AI-learning/IBM-AI_2_3_Hacks-Warsonx-Glossary-Project.md

 # | Generative AI: Prompt Engineering Basics |
-# → PROMPT ENGINEERING: TEXT-TO-IMAGE, WATSONX, PROJECT & WRAP-UP
+# → PROMPT ENGINEERING: HACKS, WATSONX, PROJECT & WRAP-UP

 This module includes a graded quiz to test and reinforce your understanding of concepts covered in the course.
 The module also includes a glossary to enhance comprehension of generative AI-related terms.
 The module includes a final project, which provides an opportunity to gain hands-on experience on the concepts covered in the course.
 The module also includes optional content.
 This content includes the techniques for writing effective prompts for image generation.
 Additionally, you can learn about Prompt Lab, a prompting tool designed to maximize your prompt engineering capabilities in IBM watsonx.